Blackpool Coronavirus Weekly Summary

 Source: Office for National Statistics (ONS) - Death registrations and occurences by local authority

 Comparing the numbers of deaths in different areas is more meaningful if we take account of their population sizes and their age and sex distributions.
 This is particularly important for COVID-19, as we know that it disproportionately impacts older people and to some extent males.
 The chart below takes these factors into account.
 All regions recorded increases in mortality rates involving COVID-19 between March and April, followed by decreases in May, June and July.
-Blackpool currently has similar mortality rates to the North West average.
+Mortality

-Mortality rates for deaths since the start of the pandemic of people who had a positive test result for COVID-19 and died within 28 days, as at 21October 2020
+Mortality rates for deaths since the start of the pandemic of people who had a positive test result for COVID-19 and died within 28 days, as reported by 25 November 2020

 Testing for COVID-19 allows the diagnosis of an individual, but also allows us to track the progress of the epidemic.
 Testing has been undertaken in two ‘pillars’: